ronkow/python-for-data-practitioners/README.md

 To run Python code, you need to install the Python Interpreter (we will refer to it as Python when it is clear that we are referring to the software, not the language) which checks and runs Python code.
 While it is possible to type your code in a text editor (e.g. Notepad in Windows) and run your code using a command line application (e.g. Windows PowerShell), it is much easier to type and run your code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 IDEs are software that help programmers to manage software projects and write code efficiently.

 There are different ways to install Python and there are many IDEs that support Python.
-We will show you two options.
+We will show you two installation options for Windows.

 ### OPTION 1: INSTALLING PYTHON FROM THE OFFICIAL WEBSITE
 You can download and install Python from the official Python website [https://www.python.org](https://www.python.org).
-Select `Add python.exe to PATH` so that you can run your code from any path on a command line.
+From the Windows Installer, select `Add python.exe to PATH` so that you can run your code from any path on a command line.

 <kbd>
 <img src="./images/python_install.png" width="500" alt="Python IDLE">
 </kbd>
 <br><br>

-This installs the following applications (screenshot from Windows 10):
+This installs the following applications:

 <kbd>
 <img src="./images/python_apps.png" width="240" alt="Python IDLE">